chrisjbillington/inotify_simple/doc/index.rst

-:attr:`~inotify_simple.Event` namedtuples after unpacking them with the ``struct`` module. ``inotify_add_watch()`` and ``inotify_rm_watch()`` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use inotify from C. Works with Python 2.7 and Python >= 3.2.
+:attr:`~inotify_simple.Event` namedtuples after unpacking them with the ``struct`` module. ``inotify_add_watch()`` and ``inotify_rm_watch()`` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use inotify from C. Works with Python 3.6 or higher

 `View on PyPI <http://pypi.python.org/pypi/inotify_simple>`_
 | `Fork me on GitHub <https://github.com/chrisjbillington/inotify_simple>`_